leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

 }
 ```
 🔹 `2. void NativeFillDataFrame()`

    Description:
-    This function need to be implemented by customer, it calls `void QxFillSensorData()` to fill sensor data which are enabled in 'QxAutoMLUser.h'
+    This function need to be implemented by customer, it calls `void QxFillSensorData()` to fill sensor data which are enabled in 'QxAutoMLUser.h'.

     An example of its implementation is shown below: (take STWINKT1B board as example)

 ```